 French words often appear with contractions.
-But unlike in English where you can choose to say “I am” instead of “I’m” or “you’d” instead of “you would” depending on the formality of your tone, in French you have no choice about it.
+But unlike in English where you can choose to say “I'm” instead of “I am” or “you’d” instead of “you would” depending on the formality of your tone, in French you have no choice about it.
 You see, French contractions are mandatory.
 If the words call for a contraction, you contract it.
 There’s simply no other way.

 But what are the kind of French words that need contractions?
 And when should you use them?

-Here in this article, let’s learn all about French contractions and see how we can simplify the rules to make it as easy for you to remember as possible.
+Here in this article, let’s learn all about French contractions and see how we can simplify the rules to make contractions in French as easy for you to remember as possible.